Program Duration12 Months

 In Term 1, you will immediately find yourself on-the-air at our campus radio station VanArts Radio.
 You will also begin creating content for YouTube, social media and podcasting, while being introduced to the broadcast software you’ll be using for the rest of the year, as well as in the industry.
 Term 1 will also include a tour of a real radio station and a chance to meet the people making the industry run.

 The key elements that run through the entire year include Media Operations, Performance, Writing & Storytelling, Social Media and Professional Practice.
+Class times are Monday-Friday from 10am-2pm.

 Radio and TV Hosting Adobe Audition & Premiere Burli & iMediaTouch Podcasting and YouTube basics Social Media Basics Voice Technique Technical Media Operations